-There are several types of students in an NROTC Battalion.
 Upon graduation, all students are commissioned as Ensigns in the United States Navy or Second Lieutenants in the United States Marine Corps.

 - 1. Midshipmen.
 Midshipmen consist of Scholarship and College Program students. - a.
 Scholarship Program: Students are awarded scholarships on the basis of a highly competitive annual selection process.
 Selectees are appointed Midshipmen in the Naval Reserve and are provided tuition, fees, and textbooks for four years at the government's expense.
-In addition, they receive a monthly stipend and summer training pay amounting to approximately
+In addition, they receive a monthly stipend and summer training pay amounting to approximately b.

-- \$2,400 per year.
-These students participate in three summer cruise training periods. - b.
 College Program: These students participate in the NROTC Program without a scholarship.
 Completion of the program culminates in a commission in the Navy or Marine Corps Reserves.
 The program is designed primarily for students who desire to obtain a commission but either missed the opportunity to apply or were not selected for a scholarship.
 The College Program is similar to the Scholarship Program with the exception that students pay for their own tuition, housing, fees, and textbooks.
-Students in the College Program will receive Naval Science textbooks and uniforms at no cost.
-College Program students may compete each semester for selection of NROTC controlled scholarships based on their academic and military performance in the NROTC Unit up to their junior year of college.
+Students in the College Program students may compete each semester for selection of NROTC controlled scholarships based on their academic and military performance in the NROTC Unit up to their junior year of college.
 Opportunities for scholarships under this program are contingent upon slots available nationwide.
 Students interested in the College Program apply directly through the NROTC Unit.